PouriaMahdi84/Eyes-Track/README.md

 # Eyes-Track
-An innovative real-time system that uses deep learning and Python to detect distraction, fatigue, and drowsiness through facial and hand cues—triggering instant or sustained alerts based on user state.
+This project presents a responsive and extensible system that combines computer vision and deep learning to monitor user focus and alertness in real time.
+The demo processes webcam input, tracks key facial and hand features, and uses two distinct models—one for fatigue and one for distraction—to trigger appropriate alerts.
+Ideal for research in human-computer interaction, workplace safety, and AI-powered behavioral monitoring.